MaxMelching/gwtheme/README.md

 put it in some other folder, but in that case you have to adjust the usage of the package in `GWtheme/beameroutertheme`, particularly the involved paths).

+A strange observation (maybe not so strange, but rather very LaTeX-like) is that if some warnings or errors are emitted during compilation, compiling again often resolves all issues.

+***Note***: I do not own the rights to certain corporate design elements (like logos) used here and do not claim to do so.
+Use them at you own risk and only if you have permission!

 ## Usage (Google Slides)

 Please refer to the  `work_flow` Markdown file in this repository.